dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ## 25.6.
 Verification {#sec-verification}

-In this section, we suggest a methodology to figure out [why a single assertion might not hold](#sec-verification-debugging), we propose techniques to deal with [assertions that slow a proof down](#sec-verification-debugging-slow), we explain how to [verify assertions in parallel or in a focused way](#sec-assertion-batches), and we also give some more examples of [useful options and attributes to control verification](#sec-command-line-options-and-attributes-for-verification).
+In this section, we suggest a methodology to figure out [why Dafny cannot prove a single assertion](#sec-verification-debugging), we propose techniques to deal with [assertions that slow a proof down](#sec-verification-debugging-slow), we explain how to [verify assertions in parallel or in a focused way](#sec-assertion-batches), and we also give some more examples of [useful options and attributes to control verification](#sec-command-line-options-and-attributes-for-verification).

 ### 25.6.1.
 Verification debugging when verification fails {#sec-verification-debugging}

-Let's assume one assertion is failing ("assertion might not hold" or "postcondition might not hold").
+Let's assume one assertion is failing ("Could not prove assertion" or "Could not prove postcondition").
 What should you do next?
+First, it's good to know that if an assertion is failing, it means that the assertion might not hold or that Dafny would requires more proof hints, which can be found in a mechanical way.

 The following section is textual description of the animation below, which illustrates the principle of debugging an assertion by computing the weakest precondition:
 ![weakestpreconditionDemo](https://user-images.githubusercontent.com/3601079/157976402-83fe4d37-8042-40fc-940f-bcfc235c7d2b.gif)